bmolnar91/workbook/module_advanced_enterprise_general.md

 Benefits: secure, easy to manage, scalable (between tiers), flexible (inside tiers), reusable code.

-//And there are n-tier architecture models that have more than three tiers.
-E.g.: Services + Business domain + Presentation tier + Client tier//
+> There are n-tier architecture models that have more than three tiers.
+E.g.: Services + Business domain + Presentation tier + Client tier.

 #### What are microservices?
 Advantages and disadvantages?